Influence of Non-Markovian Dynamics in Thermal-Equilibrium Uncertainty-Relations: Influence of the Spectrum of the Bath: Non-Markovian Character at Thermal Equilibrium

-Figure~\ref{fig:EntanC0p01} shows the logarithmic negativity for different values of the damping constant $\gamma$ as a function of the dimensionless ratios $k_{\mathrm{B}}T/\hbar \omega_0$ and $\omega_{\mathrm{D}}/\omega_0$.
-As expected, (i) the more coupled the oscillators are, the higher the temperatures and the damping rate at which entanglement can survive at equilibrium (not shown), and (ii) the smaller the damping rate (the more isolated the system is), the higher the temperature at which entanglement can be maintained.
-The new feature here is that the more non-Markovian the interaction, the higher the temperature and the damping rate at which entanglement can be maintained at equilibrium.
+For different values of the coupling constant $c_0$, Fig.~\ref{fig:EntanC} shows the logarithmic negativity for a variety of values of the damping constant $\gamma$ as a function of the dimensionless ratios $k_{\mathrm{B}}T/\hbar \omega_0$ and $\omega_{\mathrm{D}}/\omega_0$.
+As expected, (i) the more coupled the oscillators are, the higher the temperature and the damping rate at which entanglement can survive at equilibrium, and (ii) the smaller the damping rate (the more isolated the system) is, the higher the temperature at which entanglement can be maintained.
+The new feature here is that the more non-Markovian the interaction is, the higher the temperature and the damping rate at which entanglement can be maintained \emph{at equilibrium}.
+This behaviour is also present at out-of-equilibrium \cite{EP15} and can be easily interpreted in terms of the effective coupling introduced above.